 In addition to informing friends and family, there will be a number of organisations you’ll need to notify, like other banks, building societies and utility companies.
 Notifying Bank of Melbourne results in changes to the deceased’s accounts and sets off a chain of actions that ultimately end in the settling of the estate

-You can notify us of your bereavement either at any branch or by calling the Estates Management team.
+You can notify Westpac of your loved one’s passing at any branch or by calling the Estates Management team.
 Please see information regarding each of these options at the bottom of this page.

-If you notify us with at least one of the proof of death documents then a permanent hold will be placed on the sole transaction account.
+Once you notify us and provide at least one of the Proof of Death documents then a permanent hold will be placed on the sole transaction accounts.
 This means:

 - No money can be taken out of the accounts.